sustech-isus/SUSTechGAN/README.md

 # SUSTechGAN

-Image Generation for Object Recognition under Adverse Conditions of Autonomous Driving
+Image Generation for Object Recognition in Adverse Conditions of Autonomous Driving

-### Introduction
+### Abstract

-SUSTechGAN is a GAN-based image generation toolkit with dual attention modules and multi-scale generators to generate driving images for improving object recognition of autonomous driving in adverse conditions.
+Autonomous driving significantly benefits from data-driven deep neural networks.
+However, the data in autonomous driving typically fits the long-tailed distribution, in which the critical driving data in adverse conditions is hard to collect.
+Although generative adversarial networks (GANs) have been applied to augment data for autonomous driving, generating driving images in adverse conditions is still challenging.
+In this work, we propose a novel SUSTechGAN with dual attention modules and multi-scale generators to generate driving images for improving object recognition of autonomous driving in adverse conditions.
+We test the SUSTechGAN and the existing well-known GANs to generate driving images in adverse conditions of rain and night and apply the generated images to retrain object recognition networks.
+Specifically, we add generated images into the training datasets to retrain the well-known YOLOv5 and evaluate the improvement of the retrained YOLOv5 for object recognition in adverse conditions.
+The experimental results show that the generated driving images by our SUSTechGAN significantly improved the performance of retrained YOLOv5 in rain and night conditions, which outperforms the well-known GANs.
+The open-source code, video description and datasets are available on this page to facilitate image generation development in autonomous driving under adverse conditions.

 > [!CAUTION]
 > **NON-STABLE VERSION WARN**
 >
-> The paper of this work is under reviewing.
-The feature contained in this repository is subject to change at any time.
+> This is under review.
+The content in this repository may be updated.

 ![278d4422-69e7-4013-83e4-16eed546a5cf](https://github.com/sustech-isus/SUSTechGAN/assets/51916543/62f032a3-58a5-4170-9bbd-fa0f7fc894b2)